Day One Workshops

 Break and Company Exhibits Open

-Track A / The CyberSecurity Regulatory Complex: The Secret Laws, Rules and Tactics of Federal Agencies
+The CyberSecurity Regulatory Complex: The Secret Laws, Rules and Tactics of Federal Regulators

 Securing your environment today is like maintaining an airplane while it is flying.
 As Congress has set no roadmap as to what compliance looks like and who is running the show, countless agencies have appointed themselves as cybercop.
 Most industries must adhere to at least two agencies with conflicting requirements.
 How do you know if you are in compliance?
 What happens if you are plucked from obscurity and thrust under the regulatory microscope?
 Why does the FTC fight to keep their security standards secret?
 How do you know how effectively your organization is spending millions of dollars?
 Today’s panel will expose the current maze of laws, rules and tactics that you may not want to know, but you really need to know.